quasarframework/quasar-framework.org/source/guide/app-plugins.md

 Fortunately, because app plugins are just normal JavaScript files you can add as many named exports to your app plugin as you want.

-Let's take the example of axios.
-Sometimes you want to access your axios instance inside your JavaScript files, but you can not access the root Vue instance.
-To solve this you can export the axios instance in your plugin and import it elsewhere.
+Let's take the example of Axios.
+Sometimes you want to access your Axios instance inside your JavaScript files, but you can not access the root Vue instance.
+To solve this you can export the Axios instance in your plugin and import it elsewhere.

 Consider the following plugin file for axios: